Associate Professor of Law

 J.D., Yale Law School, 2007; M.P.A., Princeton University, Woodrow Wilson School of Public and International Affairs, 2001; B.A., New York University, 1996.

-Prior to law school, Professor Armstrong researched regional conflict dynamics at the Center on International Cooperation at NYU and transitional justice strategies at the International Center for Transitional Justice.
-She has also examined conflict prevention for the United Nations Department of Political Affairs; the denial of citizenship in Central Asia and the Caucasus for the Commission on Human Security; and human rights/refugee protection for the International Rescue Committee.
-She has also taught policy modules on democratization at the Junior Summer Institute at Princeton University.
+Prior to law school, Professor Armstrong’s research focused on international human rights and regional conflict dynamics.
+She has worked with the Center on International Cooperation at NYU, the International Center for Transitional Justice, as well as the United Nations Department of Political Affairs and the U.N.
+Commission on Human Security.
+She also taught policy modules on democratization at the Junior Summer Institute at Princeton University.

 After graduating from law school, Professor Armstrong served as a clerk for the Honorable Helen G. Berrigan of the United States Eastern District of Louisiana.
 She also litigated prisoners’ rights issues, among others, as a Thomas Emerson fellow with David Rosen and Associates in New Haven, CT.
 She is admitted to practice in Connecticut, New York and Louisiana state courts, as well as the U.S. District Court of Connecticut and the U.S. Court of Appeals for the Second Circuit.